 We will converse in Yiddish, delve into advanced grammatical topics, and read and appreciate literary texts in Yiddish.
 As always, we will contextualize the language within its broader cultural and historical background.

-The course is given in collaboration with International Yiddish Center Vilnius, Paideia – the European Institute for Jewish Studies in Sweden and Jiddischsällskapet i Stockholm.
+The course is given in collaboration with Paideia – the European Institute for Jewish Studies in Sweden and Jiddischsällskapet in Stockholm.

-Paideia folkhögskola also offers the online courses Yiddish 2: Beginners and Yiddish conversation (in Yiddish/Swedish) during the autumn semester of 2025.
+Paideia folkhögskola also offers the online courses Avrom Sutskever – Yiddish Poetry, Yiddish 3 and Yiddish conversation (in Yiddish/Swedish) during the spring semester of 2026.
 Please see more information under each course’s webpage.

 Prior knowledge